chrskerr/the-van-diaries/README.md

 ## To Do's:
 - Add filters to main Map
-- Add image and coordinates to Castlemaine
+- Add images to Castlemaine
+- Add RSS feed?

 ## To Tests: